AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/patching/changing-the-patch.md

 fixture).

 The <Keys.SoftKey>Swap Fixture Addresses</Keys.SoftKey> softkey lets you swap the addressing between two groups of fixtures.
-This operates in two modes, \[One For One\] or <Keys.SoftKey>Retain Layout</Keys.SoftKey>, which you can select by softkey after pressing <Keys.SoftKey>Swap Fixture Addresses</Keys.SoftKey>.\
+This operates in two modes, <Keys.SoftKey>One For One</Keys.SoftKey> or <Keys.SoftKey>Retain Layout</Keys.SoftKey>, which you can select by softkey after pressing <Keys.SoftKey>Swap Fixture Addresses</Keys.SoftKey>.\
 Select one group, then press <Keys.SoftKey>Swap Fixture Addresses</Keys.SoftKey> and select the target group.
 In One for One mode the target must be the same quantity